-Let’s say this patient that I mentioned above has a diagnosis of lupus.
-Without proper medical management and treatment, his complications can be devastating and potentially fatal in six months.
-Complications like a renal failure from systemic lupus can lead to dialysis or even a kidney transplant.
-That will translate in very poor life quality for the patient and outrageous medical expenses.
+Let’s say the patient I mentioned above has a diagnosis of lupus.
+His complications can be devastating and potentially fatal in six months without proper medical management and treatment.
+Complications like renal failure from systemic lupus can lead to dialysis or even a kidney transplant.
+That will translate into very poor life quality for the patient and outrageous medical expenses.

 Most rheumatologists are hired by hospitals that don’t accept out-of-network referrals or don’t contract with your insurance company.
-The average waiting time to be seen is 6 months.
+The average waiting time to be seen is six months.
 The time that you spend with the physician is 7-15 minutes.
 Then follow-ups are in 3- 4 months.

 Rheumatologist OnCall broadens access to a specialty in high demand.